 Can guests be reached while at Silvertip Lodge?

 Although the lodge is completely self-contained and off-grid, there is a sophisticated satellite system in place.
-Wi-Fi is available throughout the lodge, along with a satellite telephone if needed (charges may apply).
+Wi-Fi is available throughout the lodge.
 The Silvertip Wi-Fi works for email and keeping in touch with family or work while at the lodge.

 What equipment does Silvertip supply?